 Rio Salado College (RSC) Northern offers adult education classes to help you develop your academic skills to obtain a high school equivalency diploma or increase your English language abilities.
 These classes are offered both day and evening to fit your schedule.
 RSC has specialized support services to help you achieve your goals.

-Come explore how our adult education classes build a solid foundation for college and/or your entry into the workforce.
+Come explore how our One-Stop and adult education classes build a solid foundation for college and/or your entry into the workforce.
 Adult Education Information

 Important and Closure Dates: College-wide Closures

 Rio Salado College offers a variety of classes to meet the needs of our students and the community.

 - GED® Test Prep Classes

 Non-credit and credit Career Training is offered to co-enrolled Adult Education Students.
 For more information visit our Adult Education Career Training page.

 Located throughout the metropolitan-Phoenix area, Computer Labs are available to all Rio Salado College faculty, staff, and currently enrolled students.
 The Computer Labs provide access to computers, software, Internet, and qualified staff to assist with general technology and software questions.

 Contact #: 480-377-4204

 Rio Salado College testing centers are certified by the National College Testing Association (NCTA).
 We administer a variety of exams for students, military members and community organizations.
 We adhere to the professional testing standards and guidelines of the National College Testing Association (NCTA).
 For additional information please visit Rio Salado Colleges Testing Services